 Assuming you're new to manga, you may not know which series to start with.
-Maybe you've watched a few anime series and are looking for something to read, but don’t want to spend money on a series only to find out you don’t like it.
-That’s where Comixology Unlimited comes in.
+Maybe you've watched a few anime series and are looking for something to read instead.

 4. Fairy Tail

 This extremely popular series might exhibit several of the typical shōnen manga, but sometimes you want to read the equivalent of comfort food.

 You know what you're getting into when you start following the adventures of Natsu Dragneel and the Fairy Tail wizard guild, but that doesn't make it any less fun.

 If this name seems familiar, it's because this manga served as the source material for the 2019 action movie Alita: Battle Angel.
 While critics' opinions were mixed on the film, the overall general opinion of the manga it was based on is much higher.